 There are different kinds of cymbals, just like drums.
-They come in varying shapes, sizes, shapes, types, and prices.
-A cymbal is the round metal object that creates resonance when hit.
+They come at varying shapes, sizes, shapes, types, and prices.
+A cymbal is a round metal object that creates resonance when hit.
 There are four main types of cymbals:

 - The hit-hat.
 They are mounted on the foot.
 The left foot pedal controls it.
 They come together when the pedal is pressed.

 - The Ryde cymbals.
 These create a more subtle deeper sound.
 It is played repetitively, resonating from one strike to another.